General Contracting contractors in

 Licensing Requirements

-Illinois requires General Contractor License through IDFPR.
-Must pass business and law exam, provide proof of 4 years experience or relevant education, maintain $50,000 surety bond, and carry minimum insurance.
-Renewal every 2 years with continuing education requirements.
+Illinois requires General Contractor License for projects over $1,000.
+Must pass state examination, provide proof of 4 years experience or 2 years plus construction education, maintain $50,000 surety bond, and carry required insurance.
+License renewal required every 2 years with continuing education.

 Permit Requirements